Learn how to create word clouds for PowerPoint.

 Author: Geetesh Bajaj

 Have you seen a bunch of words with similar meanings that are arranged together to form a graphic?
+Look at

 Figure 1: A sample Word Cloud graphic